Kate Barrington / Cats.com

 To the best of our knowledge, Made by Nacho cat food has never had a product recalled.
 Keep in mind, however, that the brand is still very new, so its recall history should be taken with a grain of salt.

-What Kinds Of Cat Food Does Made By Nacho Offer?
+What Kind of Cat Food Does Made by Nacho Offer?

-In addition to their wet and dry food selections, Made by Nacho recently released a line of bone broth food toppers.
-Available in three flavors (chicken, turkey, and beef), these bone broths are sold in resealable 8.4-ounce cartons.
+In addition to their wet and dry food selections, Made by Nacho offers a line of bone broth food toppers and lickable treats.
+Available in three flavors (chicken, turkey, and beef), the bone broths are sold in resealable 11-ounce cartons.
+The lickable treats are sold in 0.5-ounce tubes of single flavors or as a variety pack.

 What Do Customers Think of Made by Nacho Cat Food?